bencyna/readMeGenerator/README.md

    * [Questions](##Questions)

    ## Installation
    Prompts are displayed one at a time in the terminal to the user when the command node index.js is run in the terminal.
-Once the user has given their input, their responses are saved and a quality README file is created with the users input.
+Once the user has given their input, their responses are saved and a quality README file is created with the users input included.

    ## Usage
    ![image of code and integrated terminal](./assets/screenshot1.jpg)